NewcastleRSE-Training/git-ultra-novice/_episodes/10-pull-requests.md

 - "What are pull requests for?"
 - "How can I make a pull request?"
 objectives:
-- "Define the terms clone, origin, remote, upstream"
 - "Understand how to make a pull request and what they are useful for"
+- "Review the terms clone, origin, remote, upstream"
+- "Review creating, working with and deleting branches"
 keypoints:
-- "Pull requests suggest changes to repos where you don't have privileges"
+- "Pull requests allow developers to propose changes to a repository where access to the main branch is restricted"
 ---